-‘Beyond the Conversation’: a national Study on Community-Police Engagement
+‘Beyond the Conversation’: Our national Study on Community-Police Engagement

 Police officials and community leaders across the country have long emphasized the importance of community engagement.
 But true engagement is more than just conversation: it means ensuring members of the public have a meaningful voice in how their communities are policed.

-Together with the National Police Foundation and the National Urban League, the Policing Project is conducting a comprehensive, nationwide study of effective best practices for police-community engagement.
-The study is supported by the Charles Koch Foundation.
+Together with the National Police Foundation, the National Urban League, and Latham and Watkins, the Policing Project is conducting a multi-phase, comprehensive study of best practices for police-community engagement.
+The study is generously supported by the Charles Koch Foundation.

 In May 2018, we released a preliminary report, Beyond the Conversation: Ensuring Meaningful Police-Community Engagement, which highlighted the findings from our nationwide survey of police departments and community groups.
 We found that although there is significant interest from both the public and the police for more collaborative engagement, a great deal of work remains to ensure that the public has a say in the policing policies and practices that affect them.

 To learn more about on-the-ground engagement efforts, in the fall of 2018, representatives from the Policing Project and the National Police Foundation conducted site visits to five cities—Austin, Texas; Grand Rapids, Michigan; Salt Lake City, Utah; Stockton, California; and Washtenaw County, Michigan.
 While each city was unique in how the police and members of the public worked together—whether through task forces, effective community organizing, or structured approaches to policy revisions—they all were characterized by an uncommon degree of collaboration.